kennethy/rust-lang/ch7.packages-crates-modules/README.md

     }
 }

-// `pub` keyword is juse to make a function public pub fn eat_at_restaurant() {
+// `pub` keyword is used to make a function public pub fn eat_at_restaurant() {
     // Absolute path
     crate::front_of_house::hosting::add_to_waitlist();